Varaasharma/Satellite-Visibility-Check-Using-Space-Based-Tracker/README.md

 # Satellite Visibility Check Using Space-Based Tracker

+This notebook was developed as part of the Mission Design Engineer assessment provided by Digantara.

 This repository contains the implementation for simulating satellite visibility from a space-based tracker.
 The notebook performs orbital propagation, field-of-view calculations, sunlight and range filtering, and identifies entry/exit visibility events over a 24-hour period.

 ---